jpomfret/jpomfret.github.io/blog/content/post/2023/ag-error-local-node/index.md

 ---
-title: "Ag Error Local Node"
+title: "Availability Group Error - Local Node is not part of quorum"
 slug: "ag-error-local-node"
 description: "How to resolve 'The local node is not part of quorum and is therefore unable to process this operation' errors when your WSFC is setup and looks good."
 date: 2023-02-12T12:46:59Z
-categories:
+categories: PowerShell, AvailabilityGroup, FailoverCluster
-tags:
+tags: PowerShell, AvailabilityGroup, FailoverCluster
-image:
+image: justin-smith-eHK0PGncD3k-unsplash.jpg
 draft: true
 ---